 Data provided to the NCIS from sources other than coronial case data includes the ICD-10 Cause of Death Codes provided by the ABS and the Type of Occurrence Classification System (TOOCS) provided by Safe Work Australia.

-The NCIS utilises software to convert address data such as street, suburb, postcode or state to geographic coordinates of longitude and latitude.
+The NCIS uses software to convert address data such as street, suburb, postcode or state to geographic coordinates of longitude and latitude.
 This data is then assigned to appropriate geographic administrative boundary areas.

 - LGA – Local Government Area